Putting the Record Straight

 Figure 19: Soviet cosmonaut during EVA training with a mockup of the LK Lunar Lander.
 The scientists seen in the background are only a few of the Soviet personnel who kept quiet about the Soviet manned Moon program.
 [Photo c.1969]

-Since its disclosure, the failed Soviet Moon programs have since become known as ‘The Real Moon Landing Hoax’ by Encyclopedia Astronautica:
+Since its disclosure, the failed Soviet Moon programs have become known as ‘The Real Moon Landing Hoax’ by Encyclopedia Astronautica:

 The Internet is alive with web sites detailing Apollo Moon landing conspiracy theories.
 There is almost nothing on the real Moon landing conspiracy – that of the Soviet Union.